deftkitten/gen-prog-notes/CSS.md

 - `center` - align items to the center
 - `stretch` - stretch the items to fill the flex container
 - `baseline` - align items to their baselines. (**Baseline** is a text concept, think of it as the line that the letters sit on)

+### Wrap a Row or Column Using `flex-wrap`

+CSS flexbox has a feature to split a flex item into multiple rows (or columns).
+By default, a flex container will fit all flex items together.
+For example, a row will all be on one line.

+Extra items move into a new row or column.
+The break point of where the wrapping happens depends on the size of the items and the size of the container.

+options for `flex-wrap`:
+- `nowrap` - this is the default setting, and does not wrap items
+- `wrap` - wraps items from left-to-right if they are in a row, or top-to-bottom if they are in a column
+- `wrap-reverse` - wraps items from bottom-to-top if they are in a row, or right-to-left if they are in a column

+## Affect Individual Flex Items (NOT applied to container)

+### Control Size of Items When Container Shrinks: `flex-shrink`

+items shrink when width of parent container is smaller than combined widths of all flex items within it

+operates like a ratio: the higher the number, the more it will shrink compared to the other items in the container
+- For example, if one item has a `flex-shrink = 1` and other has `flex-shrink = 3`, the one with the value of 3 will shrink three times as much as the other

+### Control Size of Items When Container Expands: `flex-grow`

+opposite of `flex-shrink`

+### Set Initial Size of Item: `flex-basis`

+specifies the initial size of the item before CSS makes adjustments with `flex-shrink` or `flex-grow`

+takes usual units (px, em, %, etc.), and `auto` which sizes items based on content (if no content, will not appear)

+### Set Grow, Shrink, and Basis with One Line

+DEFINITION: `flex: [flex-grow val] [flex-shrink val] [flex-basis val];`
+EXAMPLE: `flex: 1 0 10px;` will set the item to `flex-grow: 1`;, `flex-shrink: 0`;, and `flex-basis: 10px;`
+DEFAULT: `flex: 0 1 auto;`

+### Rearrange Items: `order`

+By default, items will appear in the same order they come in the source HTML.
+The property takes numbers as values, and negative numbers can be used.

+### Adjust Each Item Individually: `align-self`

+Allows you to adjust each item's alignment individually, instead of setting them all at once
+\*Note: `float`, `clear`, and `vertical-align` do not work on flex items.